 Despite our efforts to purchase digital materials to support ASU courses, the following publishers will not sell an e-textbook version of their publications to libraries:

 - Pearson: While Pearson does not allow libraries to purchase e-textbooks, ASU has a partnership with Pearson to provide digital content and courseware to students at no additional cost to them.
-For more information about this program, including what content is available, view the ASU-Pearson Affordability Program website.
+For more information about this program, including what content is available, view the ASU-Pearson Digital Content Initiative website.

 - McGraw Hill